-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: Students will receive their grades, together with models answers, within 3 weeks of submission.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Students will receive their grades, together with models answers, within 3 weeks of submission.

 Failure Redemption: Failure to pass the module will result in a resit (provided university resit criteria are meet) where by students will be offered a new and separate 100% resit component (capped at 40%).